dnv-opensource/WindFarmer-automation/README.md

 ```

 ## Install the windfarmer python package
-Optional - The source folder contains the windfarmer python package code.
-Currently this only has one function to connect to the WindFarmer python SDK, you could also simply copy this module into your application.
-To run our python SDK examples as-is however you must build this package and install it.
+The source folder contains the windfarmer python package code.
+Currently this only has one function to connect to the WindFarmer python SDK.
+To run our python SDK examples you must build this package and install it to use it within other scripts.
 1. Open the file ```Source\build_and_install.bat``` and edit line 2 to be the location of the ```Source``` folder on your machine.
 2. Copy-paste the contents of this file into a command prompt window (Start menu > type cmd.exe and open)
 3. Hit return and close cmd.exe